 At NSS, enriched student experience, ranks high in our priority, and we ensure to provide every service that contributes to the academic development of a learner.
 From the moment a new student joins our school community, we want them to feel a sense of happiness and belonging, as this is essential to their future success.
 Our experienced and dedicated teaching faculty will enable us to deliver our academic programmes in an environment that is friendly and attuned to the need of every individual student.
 Our curriculum will be based on the requisites of the National Examinations Board (NEB).
 Therefore, learning as per the national curriculum will be the core of our educational practice, whilst implementing a more rigorous progressive approach, blended with global learning.
 I feel privileged to be back at NSS, where I began my career in education, more than two decades back, and lead such an exciting and vibrant school, that offers great opportunities for the young people of the country.
 I look forward to welcoming you to ensure the best standard of your education and personal development.

-Located at the heart of the capital city, Kathmandu and easily accessible because of the extensive network of public transport, National School of Sciences, popularly known as NIST–NSS has been at the helm of Upper Secondary school education (earlier known as Plus 2) in Nepal for nearly three decades.
-Started with a total of 157 students in the Science stream only, the National School of Sciences has come a long way.
-The annual intake in the school hovers around two thousand students for Grade 11 Science and Management programme.
+Located at the heart of the capital city, Kathmandu and easily accessible because of the extensive network of public transport, National School of Sciences, popularly known as NIST College has been at the helm of Upper Secondary school education (Grade 11–12), earlier known as Plus 2, for nearly three decades.
+Started with humble beginning from a total of 157 students and 15 staff including administrative and support staff in Science stream only, the National School of Sciences has come a long way.
+The annual intake in the school hovers around 1,200 students in Grade 11 (both Science and Management programme).
 Through all these years of providing academic service for aspiring students, the National School of Sciences has rightfully carved a niche for itself, and is acknowledged for providing quality education within an affordable fee structure.
-Enriching the learning experience of students has always been, and will be at the core of our vision and mission, and we are always guided by …
+Enriching the learning experience of students has always been, and will be at the core …